AutoResearch/autora-template-cookiecutter/{{ cookiecutter.__project_slug }}/README.md

 enables the collection of behavioral data from human participants via web-based experiments hosted on [Firebase](https://firebase.google.com/), using a pool of participants registered through [Prolific](https://www.prolific.co/).* <br>

+More information on how to implement an AutoRA experiment runner component can be found in the respective [contributor documentation](https://autoresearch.github.io/autora/contribute/modules/experiment-runner/).

 {% if cookiecutter.__contrib_subtype_modulename == "recruitment_manager" -%}
 *Recruitment Manager* is a method (or collection of methods) to recruit participants.<br>
 *Example: The [Prolific Recruitment Manager](https://github.com/AutoResearch/autora-experiment-runner-recruitment-manager-prolific)